Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 ---
 title: Learning your first programming language
-description: About the programming language to learn first in 2023.
-It is a may be a filler post, but my opinion are here.
+description: About learning your first programming language in 2023.
+Yes, it's a filler post.
 ---

 ## Table of contents